NERSC/spin-recipes/scanon-services-nersc/README.md

 ```

 The LE_ environment variables should correspond to the domain name that you have registered and your email.
-The PROXY should point to another container in your stack that is listening for unecrypted http traffic.
+The PROXY should point to another container in your stack that is listening for unencrypted http traffic.
 Just
 provide the container name and port.

 Bring up the stack using `rancher up -u -d`.
 Once started, notify the Spin staff to create the mapping.
 The mappings